gdgnuernberg/arcore-meet-andy/README.md

 * Now we can easily add a click listener to the photo action button in our `MainActivity.kt`.
 Just add this to the bottom of the `onCreate()` method:
 `fabTakePicture.setOnClickListener { arFragment.takePhoto() }`
 * That's it.
 Run the app and take photos!
+Shortcut to final outcome: `git reset --hard 71f67fed782f016b977e37c241754abf69905d4e`

 ### Step 6: Get a picture of you and Andy
-`git checkout 8b75206292b99617fdf1575c24a496f0c3e5fa20`
-* Front camera does not work for now due to too low resolution.
-Face detection and AugmentedFaces does work with front camera.
+* Front camera does not work with plane detection and anchors for now.
+Face detection and AugmentedFaces do work with front camera.
-* No problem: Add a countdown, then position yourself in the picture
+* But no problem: Add a countdown, then position yourself in the picture
 * Add a TextView to our `activity_main.xml`, inside the `ConstraintLayout` tag
 ``` xml
 <ConstraintLayout